shahidhussain07/logo/README.md

 # logo
-Try to design logo of various brand/co. with the help of Pure CSs (almst)
+Try to design logo of various brand/co. with the help of Pure CSS (almost)